-Sesame Place is a Sesame Street-themed amusement park located about 25 miles northeast of Philadelphia near the New Jersey border.
+Sesame Place in Langhorne, PA is a Sesame Street-themed amusement park.
+It’s located about 25 miles northeast of Philadelphia near the New Jersey border.
 The park first opened in 1980, and includes rides, shows, and a water park.
 It is owned by SeaWorld Entertainment, which also owns Busch Gardens, Aquatica water parks, and of course, SeaWorld.
-The park opens in early May each year and operates throughout the remainder of the seasons including a special Halloween and Christmas event.
+The park opens in early May each year.
+It operates throughout the remainder of the seasons including a special Halloween and Christmas event.

 This year, the park opened its second family-friendly roller coaster, called Oscar’s Wacky Taxi.
 The coaster is a one-of-a-kind wooden-steel hybrid, that is inspired by a taxi driven by Oscar the Grouch.
 We visited this coaster first, but found that later in the day the line was shorter, so we rode it again.
 While the initial hill of the coaster isn’t very tall, there are a few air time hills and a banked turn that give the coaster a bit of a punch.

 Vapor Trail, the other coaster in the park, is a steel coaster that is fairly smooth.
 It does include a lot of turning motions, so if going around in a circle isn’t your thing, this coaster may not be for you.
 Again, the line for this coaster was longer in the morning, and we decided to skip it.
 When we checked it before we left, we were able to get right on with no wait.